nicfix/py-ddd-cqrs-microservice-boilerplate/docs/adr/technologies/000-Pydantic.md

-# Pydantic for Data Transfer Objects and Validation
+# Pydantic for Data Transfer Objects, Validation and Serialization

 # Status